 Clear the Basics

 The whole syllabus of NEET is based on NCERT Books of 11 and 12th standard.
 The questions are asked from three subjects which are Physics, Chemistry and Biology.
-The basic concepts are same in the 11th and 12th classes.
+The basic concepts are the same in the 11th and 12th classes.
 So First of all, students must clear all the concepts of these subjects which are given in NCERT books.
 After that, they switch to advanced books.
-The style of paper is such that basics are ffrom the NCERTs and but the design of the questions is advanced.
+The style of paper is such that basics are from the NCERTs and but the design of the questions is advanced.

-That is why NEET 2019 aspirants are required to have the basic understanding of concepts.
+That is why NEET 2019 aspirants are required to have a basic understanding of concepts.
 It is recommended to have in-depth knowledge of topics because rote learning will not be helpful in the exam.
 NCERT textbooks of Class 11 and 12 will be your best friends to start your preparations at home.
-When covering a topic write information you tend to forget in your notebook.
+When covering a topic write the information you tend to forget in your notebook.
 It is suggested to make notes of important points as relying on just reading will not be sufficient.
 With this practice, aspirants can cover the whole syllabus starting from topics that they are comparatively easy for them and moving to the ones which seem challenging.

 Get Your Formulas ready

 An intricate part of the Physics exam is the formulas and thus, there is no escaping them.
 To get the answers, you are required to get your formulas right every time and know them like the back of their hand.
 So, the only way to do that is by learning them regularly and repetitively.
 Getting your formulas correct can be your No.1 secret weapon to excel in this subject.